Millaa Millaa Falls cascading into a natural swimming hole surrounded by lush tropical rainforest in the Atherton Tablelands, Far North Queensland

 From Cairns

 The Atherton Tablelands is a volcanic plateau rising 600 to 900 metres above sea level behind Cairns and the Tropical North Queensland coast.
-Covering roughly 2,500 square kilometres, the Tablelands were shaped by millions of years of volcanic activity — 52 eruptive centres in the Atherton volcanic province — creating a landscape of crater lakes, rich red soils, and rolling green farmland interspersed with pockets of World Heritage-listed rainforest.
+Covering roughly 2,500 square kilometres, the Tablelands were shaped by millions of years of volcanic activity — 52 eruptive centres in the Atherton volcanic province — creating a landscape of crater lakes, rich red soils and rolling green farmland interspersed with pockets of World Heritage-listed rainforest.

 The elevation creates a noticeable change from the coast: temperatures are cooler, the air is less humid, and the scenery shifts from tropical beach to highland countryside.
-It's a completely different side of Far North Queensland that many visitors don't expect, and it's only about an hour's drive from Cairns.
+It is a completely different side of Far North Queensland that many visitors don't expect, and it's only about an hour's drive from Cairns.

 The Tablelands are best known for their waterfalls — dozens of them, from the famous Millaa Millaa Falls to hidden cascades deep in national parks.
-But the region offers much more: volcanic crater lakes for swimming and kayaking, ancient fig trees, heritage towns, one of Australia's most unusual heritage parks, a thriving food and farm trail (coffee, chocolate, cheese, tropical fruits), and wildlife including platypus, tree-kangaroos, and an abundance of birdlife.
+But the region offers much more: volcanic crater lakes for swimming and kayaking, ancient fig trees, heritage towns, one of Australia's most unusual heritage parks, a thriving food and farm trail (coffee, chocolate, cheese, tropical fruits), and wildlife including platypus, tree-kangaroos and an abundance of birdlife.
 It's one of the most rewarding day trips from Cairns, and easily fills two or three days for those with the time.

 Getting There from Cairns